ControlAltTea/test_markdown_canva/docs/pull_request_template_no_styling.md

 LINE BREAK

 HEADER 2 - Link to Product Tracker
-PARAGRAPH - This will be a link to the issue you are specifically tasked with resolving.
+ITALICS - This will be a link to the issue you are specifically tasked with resolving.

 HEADER 2 - Link to Figma/Zeplin

-PARAGRAPH - This will be a link to the map or design behind the change decisions.
+ITALICS - This will be a link to the map or design behind the change decisions.

 HEADER 2 - Types of changes

-PARAGRAPH - What types of changes does your code introduce to Periodikal?
+ITALICS - What types of changes does your code introduce to Periodikal?

 _Put an `x` in the boxes that apply_